mattmann/winterface/README.md

 winterface
 ==========

-Java interfaces representing the standard web objects (window, navigator, location, history, screen, etc.) with at least one implementation.
+Java interfaces representing the standard JavaScript web objects (window, navigator, location, history, screen, etc.) with at least one implementation.